Dear friend, let me tell you a story . . . my story.

 That began my search for what oils are the best.
 And I told my dad I wanted to come up with something to fix my acne, so he gave me stacks and stacks of research books and articles that he had accumulated during his years as a health and nutrition researcher.
 I devoured them and found many others, making notes of my own and going through the different information.
 Through trial and error, mixing different natural ingredients together, I tried the things that seemed compelling, slowly finding what worked and what didn’t work for me.
 I would try anything I found research on (except the drugs, because all the studies showed dangerous consequences) to get rid of this age-old problem.
 I researched the history of acne, what acne actually really is, the causes of acne, methods to treat it, drugs versus natural methods, acne myths—anything I could find.

-That is what birthed this book.
+That is what birthed this company.
 I compiled the research and cut out anything that didn’t work to discover the system that healed my back and face and made my skin beautiful again.
+I wrote about it in my best-selling book Face It: Winning the War on Acne, and that research is reflected in our growing line of effective acne products.